-In this book, you will find information on:
+In this guidance, you will find information on:

-- how the Summer Food Service Program (SFSP) is organized; - your responsibilities as a monitor; - the records that you are required to complete and instructions on how to fill them out; - the meal pattern requirements for meals being served; and - samples of the forms you'll need.
+- How the Summer Food Service Program (SFSP) is organized. - Your responsibilities as a monitor for the sponsor. - The records that you are required to complete and instructions on how to fill them out. - The meal pattern requirements for meals being served. - Samples of the forms you'll need to complete.

-This guidance is designed to give you, as a monitor, a working knowledge of the SFSP, and your duties and responsibilities as the sponsor's representative.
+This guidance is designed to give you, as a monitor for a Program sponsor, a working knowledge of the SFSP, and your duties and responsibilities as the sponsor's representative.